mosbth/Anax-MVC/README.md

-Anax-base
+Anax-MVC
 =========

-A webbtemplate / boilerplate for smaller websites and webbapplications using PHP.
+A PHP-MVC-micro framework / webbtemplate / boilerplate for smaller websites and webbapplications using PHP.

 Built by Mikael Roos.

-Read article about this here: http://dbwebb.se/kunskap/anax-en-hallbar-struktur-for-dina-webbapplikationer
+builds upon Anax-base, read article about Anax-base here: http://dbwebb.se/kunskap/anax-en-hallbar-struktur-for-dina-webbapplikationer